Xewdy444/Netgrave/README.md

 A tool for retrieving login credentials from Netwave IP cameras using a memory dump vulnerability (CVE-2018-17240).
 This project was inspired by [expcamera](https://github.com/vanpersiexp/expcamera) and offers performance and efficiency improvements.
 This tool works for all platforms as it does not use any Linux CLI tools through shell commands like expcamera does.

 ## CVE-2018-17240
-Some Netwave IP Cameras have a publicly exposed `//proc/kcore` path that allows unauthenticated users to retrieve the memory dump of the device, exposing sensitive information such as login credentials.
-On Linux systems, `/proc/kcore` mirrors the physical memory of the system, allowing access to its contents for analysis.
+On Linux systems, the `/proc/kcore` file path mirrors the physical memory of the system, allowing access to its contents for analysis.
+Some Netwave IP cameras expose this path publicly via its web server, allowing unauthenticated users to retrieve the memory dump of the device, exposing sensitive information such as login credentials.

 ---